needle-mirror/com.unity.xr.openxr/Documentation~/features/multiviewrenderregions.md

 The Multiview Render Regions feature is an optimization technique that prevents processing on areas of the screen that are not visible to the user.

-For a detailed explanation of Multiview Render Regions, refer to [Multiview Render Regions](https://docs.unity3d.com/6000.1/Documentation/Manual/xr-multiview-render-regions.html) in the Unity Manual.
+For a detailed explanation of Multiview Render Regions, refer to [Multiview Render Regions](xref:um-xr-multiview-render-regions) in the Unity Manual.

 ## Prerequisites

-To enable Multiview Render Regions, your project must meet the following requirements:
+To enable Multiview Render Regions, your project must meet the requirements outlined in [Prerequisites](xref:um-xr-multiview-render-regions#prerequisites) (Unity Manual).

-* Unity 6.1 or newer.
-* [All Passes](#reference) mode is only available in Unity 6.2 or newer.
-* Use the Vulkan API.
-This feature isn't available on other graphics APIs.
-To understand how to choose your graphics API, refer to [Configure graphics APIs](https://docs.unity3d.com/Manual/configure-graphicsAPIs.html).

 ## Enable Multiview Render Regions